Download the brochure for the full program.

 Philosophy of Nutrition is intended for professionals, researchers and PhD students who work in the fields of food, health and nutrition.
 It is for those who need to understand why their claims to truth are disputed and who want to learn how to increase the relevance and impact of their research.

 What is healthy food?
 An alarming number of influential critics reject the authority of science in answering that simple question.
 Why do they convince large audiences?
 Are they just 'plain wrong' or should mainstream science feel a bit more uncomfortable?

 It is time to examine the nutritional sciences themselves.

-Are the objectives of the nutritional sciences well defined?
+How are the objectives of the nutritional sciences defined?
 What methodology do they use?
 What claims to knowledge do they make and how does this knowledge grow?

-Is the nutritional work of dieticians, doctors and lifestyle coaches based on science and is this well protocolled?
-Are their practices effective?
+How is science used as a base for the nutritional work of dieticians, doctors and lifestyle coaches?
+How is this protocolled?
+Why or why not are their practices effective?

 Appropriate research and appropriate communication

 The programme is challenging and interactive.
 Philosophy of Nutrition encompasses lectures by researchers from various universities, industry experts, journalists and a philosopher of science.
-As part of the course students will have to complete 2 assignments in which they have to assess the relevance of scientific nutritional knowledge and their own skills in communicating scientific knowledge effectively and correctly.
+As part of the course students will complete two assignments in which they will assess the relevance of scientific nutritional knowledge and their own skills in communicating scientific knowledge effectively and correctly.